Big Picture Skiing

 Lateral Balance

-• Outside ski balance is the most important aspect of lateral balance.
-Feeling balanced on the outside ski edge means your body will be directed and moved by how this ski engages with the snow.
-If you are not balanced on the outside ski during a turn, then the ski will lack performance.
+• Outside ski balance is the foundation of good lateral balance.
+When you’re balanced against the outside edge, your body can be guided and supported by how that ski interacts with the snow.
+If you’re not balanced on the outside ski, the ski won’t perform the way it’s designed to — you’ll likely skid, lose edge grip, or fail to complete the turn shape.

 <div class="editor-content"><p>Lateral sliding balance</p></div>